-It’s more than just a “look at us” page though.
-Van Castle is a place where we can write, and remember.
+Van Castle is a place where we can write and remember.
 As we are getting older, we find ourselves more and more often looking back at pictures and asking ourselves, “What was going on here?”
 There are times, we just can’t remember anymore, even with a picture to look at.

 We could write these things in a private area, but it would take away the ability for other family members to check in and see what is going on.
 It also takes away some of the fun.
 Experiences, in my opinion, are better when shared with others, and beyond the initial experience, the memory lives in it’s being retold.

 We used to share quite a few of our moments, and memories on Facebook, but social media has become all but a waste of time to me.
 It’s a place where people share news stories, political agendas, and other peoples great quotes and photos.
 Anything of value or substance typically gets ignored.
 There is little or no story told on many of the postings, half the time you can’t tell what is real, and in the end, finding and revisiting those postings is an awful experience.
 Have you ever tried finding a post on Facebook you’re interested in looking at again?
 It’s horrible.

 Facebook decides what it thinks are your important moments, and reminds you of only those.
 It’s great for the quick little quip you want to post, but likely never need to recall.
 On the other hand, blogs have search features, and the posts don’t hop around based on the latest activity.
 They hold their post order, resulting in the ability to go back and easily read chronologically if a person chooses.